NullDesk/nullmailer/README.md

 ## <a name="basic-usage"></a>Basic Usage

+The first step is to reference the pacakge or pacakges that your application needs:

+For SMTP Email Reference <code>NullDesk.Extensions.Mailer.MailKit</code>.
+For SendGrid Reference <code>NullDesk.Extensions.Mailer.MailKit</code>.
+And if you want History, reference <code>NullDesk.Extensions.Mailer.History.EntityFramework.SqlServer</code>.

-Usage of the mailer extensions generally follows the following steps:
+Once you have the packages, usage follows these steps:

 - Obtain a mailer instance (from DI, the factory, or by instantiating one yourself)
 - Add one or more Messages to the Mailer instance.
-  - You can add as many messages as you want
-    - Use the AddMessage method, or call CreateMessage to use the fluent message buidler API.
-  - When a message is added to the mailer, it is converted into one or more DeliveryItem instances
-    - The mailer instance keeps track of these before and after delivery
-    - One DelieryItem instance is create for each message and recipient
-    - If using the history store these will be recorded individually
 - Once you have added all the messages you wish to deliery to the Mailer, simply call the SendAllAsync method.

 > The built-in Mailers are reusable by default, but it is recommended to create a new instance each time instead.
 Since the mailer will continue to track previously delivered items in memory, disposing of the mailer instance after each message (or batch) is preferrable.